yossefben/Laptop_Place/README.md

 # Project : Laptop_Place

 the project is a plateform for people who wants to buy or sell coputers products.
-It is also a plateform, for business employees or salaries, to share work experience Only Business Sign up can have access to the card section All users can add as many products as they want and modify or delete them.
+It is also a plateform, for business employees or salaries, to share work experience.</br>
+Only Business Sign up can have access to the card section.
+All users can add as many products as they want and modify or delete them.
 All users can also add favorites to the product and to the card, and remove them.